Information Centre

 The trustee should, when submitting the next annual return, notify the MPFA in writing about the details of the change such as the name of the new investment manager, the date of appointment, and the registration number with the Securities and Futures Commission or an overseas regulatory authority recognized by the MPFA.

-4. In what circumstances the administrator of a registered scheme is required to report reportable events and what kinds of the information should be provided?
+4. Under what circumstances is the administrator of a registered scheme required to report reportable events and what kinds of information should be provided?

 If the administrator of a registered scheme becomes aware of a reportable event that occurs on or after 26 June 2020, he must within seven working days after becoming aware of the event give written notice to the MPFA setting out the particulars of the event such as the date the event occurred, case details and details of remedial action planned or taken, etc.